keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/orchestrate/_index.md

-KLT is also application aware, so we can extend the deployment with tasks and evaluations that that are run either before or after the actual deployment.
+KLT is also application aware, so we can extend the deployment with tasks and evaluations that are run either before or after the actual deployment.
 You can also validate any metric, either pre- or post-deployment, using the metrics from the Keptn Metrics Server introduced in